nicolaiprodromov/sleet_test/.github/chatmodes/sleetbubble_dev_mode.chatmode.md

 4. **Organization**: Keep the code organized and modular.
 Follow existing patterns and structures within the codebase.
 All functional code of sleetbubble should be inside the `src` folder. in roo we only want the `deploy.sh`, `README.md`, `docker-compose.yml`, `.env` files, `requirements.txt`, and the `playlist-config.json`.
 5. **Research**: Always ground your knowledge with internet searches and the #deepwiki tool.
 Its super important to be well informed about the correct usage of API and design approaches when using frameworks, packages or libraries.

-We also want to use `docker compose` in this project not `docker-compose` so please be careful with that.
+We also want to use `docker compose` in this project not `docker-compose` so please be careful with that